awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/change.md

 we are moving the keyring’s functionality into multiple smaller-scoped keyrings.
 These smaller-scoped keyrings are configured by what the document calls _keyring-producing operations_.
 Depending on the implementation, keyring-producing operations can be thought of as factory methods/builders.
-They initialize/configure keyrings.
+They initialize keyrings.

 Keyring-producing operations act as the customer-facing APIs.
 Like client suppliers, they initialize AWS SDK clients.
 However, AWS SDK clients are now initialized before a keyring is configured.
-Keyring-producing operations also handle the load of manually configuring multiple, smaller-scoped keyrings.
+Keyring-producing operations also handle the load of manually initializing multiple, smaller-scoped keyrings.
-They configure all keyrings required to meet a specific customer use case.
+They initialize all keyrings required to meet a specific customer use case.
 If a use case involves multiple AWS regions or multiple key names, the keyring-producing operation will initialize a [multi-keyring](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/multi-keyring.md) of smaller-scoped keyrings.